xcore/sc_spdif/doc/api-rx.rst

 channel end.
 Each word of data carries 24 bits of data and 4 bits of channel information.

-This modules requires the reference clock to be exactly 100 Mhz.
+This module requires the reference clock to be exactly 100 MHz.

 Symbolic constants